 At market extremes, there always appear to be “can’t miss” ways to make money betting on the primary trend.
 Human beings are hard-wired to be trend followers, and to behave as herd animals at market extremes.
 This aspect of investor psychology is the reason why there is a teachable moment about risk every few years.
+An excerpt from a 2009 TGS Financial article, Warning: Leveraged ETFs and Long-Term Investing Do Not Mix:

 “Many individuals lost big [in 2008] because they misunderstood the potential risks of leveraged and inverse ETFs, which are designed to capture two or three times the market movement of a particular stock or index fund.”